On algebraic and non-algebraic neighborhoods of rational curves

 \section{Introduction}

 In this paper we study germs of embeddings of the Riemann sphere aka $\PP^1$ in smooth complex surfaces (see precise definitions in Section~\ref{subsec} below).
-The structure of such germs for which the degree of the normal bundle, which is equal to the self-intersection index of the curve is question, is non-positive, is well known and simple (see \cite{Grauert} for the negative degree case and \cite{Savelyev} for the zero degree case).
+The structure of such germs for which the degree of the normal bundle, which is equal to the self-intersection index of the curve is question, is non-positive, is well known and simple: if $(C\cdot C)=d\le 0$, then for any such $d$ there exists only one germ up to isomorphism, and these germs are algebraic (see \cite{Grauert} for the negative degree case and \cite{Savelyev} for the zero degree case).
 Germs of embeddings $(C,U)$, where $C\cong\PP^1$, $U$ is a smooth complex surface, and $(C\cdot C)>0$, are way more diverse.

 Let us say that a germ of neighborhood of $C\cong\PP^1$ is algebraic if it is isomorphic to the germ of embedding of $C$ in a smooth algebraic surface.
 M.~Mishustin, in his paper~\cite{Mishustin}, showed that the space of isomorphism classes of germs of embeddings of $C\cong\PP^1$, $(C\cdot C)>0$, in smooth surfaces, is infinite-dimensional, so one would expect that ``most'' germs of such embeddings are not algebraic.
-(It is well known that if $(C\cdot C)=d\le 0$, then for any such $d$ there exists only one germ up to isomorphism, and these germs are algebraic.)
 In this paper we will construct explicit examples of non-algebraic germs of embeddings of $\PP^1$.

 An interesting series of such examples was constructed in a recent paper by M.~Falla Luza and F.~Loray~\cite{FLL2022}.
-For each $d>0$, they construct an embedding of $C\cong\PP^1$ is a smooth surface such that $(C\cdot C)=d$ and the field of germs of meromorphic functions along $C$ consists only of constants.
+For each $d>0$ they construct an embedding of $C\cong\PP^1$ is a smooth surface such that $(C\cdot C)=d$ and the field of germs of meromorphic functions along $C$ consists only of constants.
 For curves on an algebraic surface this is impossible, so the germs of neighborhoods constructed in~\cite{FLL2022} are examples of non-algebraic germs.

 In Section~5.3 of the paper~\cite{FLL-MMJ} the same authors give an example of a non-algebraic germ of neighborhood of $\PP^1$, with self-intersection~$1$, for which the field of germs of meromorphic functions is as big as possible: it has transcendence degree~$2$ over~\C.